-One of the hardest things to do is engage in a situation where you don't know the rules.
-You did that by signing up for this global internship program!
-By now, you may have made some adjustments in response to different cultural expectations.
+One of the hardest things to do is engage in a situation where you do not know the rules.
+You did that by signing up for this internship program!
+By now, you may have made some adjustments in response to different professional and/or cultural expectations than you are used to.